What do you have to do to get to a senior executive role? What are the common career and skill paths? What skills and experience should you invest in?

 Ask yourself: “what is my career plan?”
 Are you happy at your organisation or are you looking to switch companies?

 Can you see yourself leading the company that you currently work for?
-It’s important for you to choose wisely, because where you ultimately land could have a huge impact on your leadership aspirations.
+It’s important for you to choose wisely because where you ultimately land could have a huge impact on your leadership aspirations.
+There are coaches that specialise in leadership coaching, performance coaching, or coaching for women if you want the help of a third party to improve your leadership skills.

 Remember that study we looked at earlier?
 It also found something interesting about the career paths of CEOs.
 The majority of them have decades of experience at the companies that they run.
 In fact, 61 percent of them have worked at their company for more than 20 years.